autowarefoundation/autoware-documentation/docs/datasets/data-anonymization/index.md

 ## Configuration

-Define prompts in the validation.jsonfile.
+Define prompts in the `validation.json` file.
 The tool will use these prompts to detect objects.
 You can add your prompts as dictionaries under the prompts key.
 Each dictionary should have two keys:

 - `prompt`: The prompt that will be used to detect the object.
 This prompt will be blurred in the anonymization process.